tbidne/charon/README.md

 **Usage:**

 ```
-Usage: sr e
+Usage: sr e [-f|--force]
-  Empties the trash and deletes the index.
+  Empties the trash.

 Available options:
+  -f,--force               If enabled, will not ask before deleting each path.
   -h,--help                Show this help text
 ```